 A Jumbo Lolly Stick

-Crumple the paper into a ball and then flatten.
+Crumple the paper into a ball and then flatten it.
 I should have taken a picture of Isabelle as she did this as she was quite surprised as I usually tell her off for wasting paper and screwing it up.

 Using the cup of tea (no milk, no sugar), paint the piece of paper and set aside to dry.